 A Multi-site Expanded Access Program for MDMA-assisted Psychotherapy for Patients With Treatment-resistant PTSD (EAMP1)

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
+Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT04438512|

-Expanded Access Status : Temporarily not available
+Expanded Access Status : Available

 First Posted : June 18, 2020

 Last Update Posted : May 15, 2023

 |Condition or disease||Intervention/treatment|